deis/workflow/src/understanding-deis/architecture.md

 The Router Mesh publishes [Applications][] to consumers.

-Each [router][] in the mesh is a configurable software load balancer designed to expose [containers][] running in the data plane.
+Each [router][] in the mesh is a dynamically configured Nginx web server designed to route inbound traffic to the appropriate Kubernetes services for applications running in the data and control planes.
+Additionally, routers perform typical web server responsibilities such as SSL termination and gzip compression.
-Routers track healthy containers using a distributed, watchable store like `etcd`.

 Any changes to router configuration or certificates are applied within seconds.